soyoooooon/Lee_S_MyFavoriteThings/README.md

 ### Personal
+  * I did gitignore, and put node_module in there.
   * Tried to understand first before I actually write any code, it took a time to get it. it supposed to be responsive, but It's not a responsive application by my wrong decision.
 But I figured out the error just nick of time.